JoshKaufman/ursa/README.md

 These are all the methods available on public keys.
 These methods are *also* available on private keys (since private keys have all the underlying data necessary to perform the public-side operations).

+### encrypt(buf, bufEncoding, outEncoding)

+This performs the "public encrypt" operation on the given buffer.
+The result is always a byte sequence that is the same size as the key associated with the instance.
+(For example, if the key is 2048 bits, then the result of this operation will be 2048 bits, aka 256 bytes.)

+The input buffer is limited to be no larger than the key size minus 41 bytes.

+This operation is always performed using padding mode `RSA_PKCS1_OAEP_PADDING`.

 ### getExponent(encoding)